 The elevation of the Everest region is definitely high.
 Going slow and steady is the best way to go along.
 And acclimatization is key, you should not at all skip these acclimatization day.
 Acclimatization day is not rest day, so don’t think it as rest day.
 On these acclimatization days, you hike to higher elevation hill and return to where you started your day.

 It is always a good idea to do proper research before taking the trek.
 That way you know what to expect and prepare accordingly.

 We hope the facts and figures above helped you with your questions and doubts.

 If you still want more information on Everest Base Camp trek, please feel free to contact us.
-It is our pleasure to guide and help you set out on your own trek to the Everest Base Camp.
+It is our pleasure to guide and help you set you on your own adventurous trek to the Mt Everest Base Camp.